midl-dev/tezos-remote-signer-os/README.md

 Import tezos ledger using ansible
 ---------------------------------

-You can import the tezos using ansible by setting `import_tezos_ledger: True` in `tezos-remote-signer-vars.yaml` with required variables
+You can import the tezos signer configuration using ansible by setting `import_tezos_ledger: True` in `tezos-remote-signer-vars.yaml` with required variables

 ```yaml
 import_tezos_ledger: True